CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 6.3.2.3.sec=the {_AI_system} is intended to detect decision-making patterns or deviations from prior decision-making patterns and is not meant to replace or influence the previously completed human assessment, without proper human review; or

-6.3.2.4.sec=the {_AI_system} is intended to perform a preparatory task to an assessment relevant for the purposes of the use cases listed in Annex III.
+6.3.2.4.sec=the {_AI_system} is intended to perform a preparatory task to an assessment relevant for the purposes of the use cases listed in Annex {Annex.III.Xnum}.

 6.3.2.=[G/Z/ol-a/s4]

-6.3.00.sec=Notwithstanding the first subparagraph, an {_AI_system} referred to in Annex III shall always be considered to be high-{_risk} where the {_AI_system} performs {_profiling} of natural persons.
+6.3.00.sec=Notwithstanding the first subparagraph, an {_AI_system} referred to in Annex {Annex.III.Xnum} shall always be considered to be high-{_risk} where the {_AI_system} performs {_profiling} of natural persons.

 6.3.=[G/Z/paras/s2]

-6.4.sec=A {_provider} who considers that an {_AI_system} referred to in Annex III is not high-{_risk} shall document its assessment before that system is placed on the market or put into service.
+6.4.sec=A {_provider} who considers that an {_AI_system} referred to in Annex {Annex.III.Xnum} is not high-{_risk} shall document its assessment before that system is placed on the market or put into service.
 Such {_provider} shall be subject to the registration obligation set out in Article {Article.49.Xnum}(2).
 Upon request of national competent authorities, the {_provider} shall provide the documentation of the assessment.

 6.5.sec=The Commission shall, after consulting the European Artificial Intelligence Board (the ‘Board’), and no later than 2 February 2026, provide guidelines specifying the practical implementation of this Article in line with Article {Article.96.Xnum} together with a comprehensive list of practical examples of use cases of {_AI_systems} that are high-{_risk} and not high-{_risk}.

-6.6.sec=The Commission is empowered to adopt delegated acts in accordance with Article {Article.97.Xnum} in order to amend paragraph 3, second subparagraph, of this Article by adding new conditions to those laid down therein, or by modifying them, where there is concrete and reliable evidence of the existence of {_AI_systems} that fall under the scope of Annex III, but do not pose a significant {_risk} of harm to the health, safety or fundamental rights of natural persons.
+6.6.sec=The Commission is empowered to adopt delegated acts in accordance with Article {Article.97.Xnum} in order to amend paragraph 3, second subparagraph, of this Article by adding new conditions to those laid down therein, or by modifying them, where there is concrete and reliable evidence of the existence of {_AI_systems} that fall under the scope of Annex {Annex.III.Xnum}, but do not pose a significant {_risk} of harm to the health, safety or fundamental rights of natural persons.

 6.7.sec=The Commission shall adopt delegated acts in accordance with Article {Article.97.Xnum} in order to amend paragraph 3, second subparagraph, of this Article by deleting any of the conditions laid down therein, where there is concrete and reliable evidence that this is necessary to maintain the level of protection of health, safety and fundamental rights provided for by this Regulation.